New Student Placement Testing

 Students with a documented disability may request reasonable accommodations for placement testing (e.g., extended time, use of calculator, use of computer to write essay, etc.).
 In order to do this, a student must have a "Request for Services" form on file in Student Support Services (410-455-3250) with appropriate documentation attached.
 Students are encouraged to complete and submit the necessary paperwork as soon as possible.

-As an in-coming Freshman or transfer student, you can sign up for placement testing through the Orientation's Placement Testing Page.
+In-coming freshmen and transfer students can sign up for placement testing through the Undergraduate Orientation Placement Testing Page.

-If you are a visiting student, who is interested in taking a summer or winter math course, you can email Sam Riley at email@example.com to enroll in testing.
+Visiting students interested in taking a summer or winter math course should email Sam Riley at email@example.com to enroll in placement testing.